transfem-org/Documentation/content/en/docs/install/migrate.md

 ### Using Docker

-If you are using the `docker-compose.yml` file from Misskey with which builds locally follow these steps:
+If you are using the `docker-compose.yml` file from Misskey which builds locally follow these steps:

 ```shell
 git remote rename origin misskey